yiisoft/composer-config-plugin/README.md

 Above can be shortened to `composer du`.

-If you need to force config rebuildign from your application, you can do it like the following:
+If you need to force config rebuilding from your application, you can do it like the following:

 ```php
 // Don't do it in production, assembling takes it's time